shadowprivacy/Shadow-Android/reproducible-builds/README.md

 (Note that there is a dot at the end of that command!)

-Wait a few years for the build to finish... :construction_worker:

-(Depending on your computer and network connection, this may take several minutes.)

-:calendar: :sleeping:

 After the build has finished, you may wish to list all your Docker images to see that it's really there:

 ```